pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 997
 00:54:54,360 --> 00:54:59,440
-And again, 11, 12, 13 year old kids, these kids, they're little, they haven't gone through
+And again, 11, 12, 13 year old kids, <mark style="background: #FFF3A3A6;">these kids, they're little, they haven't gone through puberty, they're incredibly vulnerable and easy to exploit.</mark>

-998
-00:54:59,440 --> 00:55:03,120
-puberty, they're incredibly vulnerable and easy to exploit.

 999
 00:55:03,120 --> 00:55:05,960